- Home

 15. Teacher

-A good teacher will do more than simply teach; they’ll also encourage students to make positive choices in their lives and inspire them to be the best they can be.
+A good teacher will do more than simply teach; they’ll also encourage students to make positive choices in their lives and inspire them to be their best selves.

-Many people never forget the teachers that have had a positive influence on their lives and will often hold onto life lessons learned from them long after they leave the classroom.
+Many people never forget the teachers who have had a positive influence on their lives and will often hold onto life lessons learned from them long after they leave the classroom.

-There are several routes you can take to gain Qualified Teacher Status (OTS), depending on what skills, qualifications, and experience you already have.
+There are several routes you can take to gain Qualified Teacher Status (QTS), depending on what skills, qualifications, and experience you already have.

-This can range from completing an undergraduate degree to taking on a specialised training programme which is geared towards people who are retraining later in life.
-You can find out more in our dedicated guide.
+This can range from completing an undergraduate degree to taking on a specialised training programme that’s geared towards people who are retraining later in life.

 16. Personal trainer